elvah-hub/charge-sdk-ios/README.md

 ## Getting Started

+> [!IMPORTANT]
+> You will need to request an api key from elvah in order to start using the SDK.

 To set up the SDK, call ``Elvah.initialize(with:)`` as early as possible in your app's lifecycle.
 A good place could be the `AppDelegate` for UIKit apps or the `App`'s initializer for SwiftUI apps.

 The configuration allows you to pass the following values: